Don’t Run With Scissors - encaustic diptych on panel - 91cm x 213cm/ 36” x 84”

 Kevin Ghiglione’s paintings are abstract with many layers of composition.
 He works in the ancient encaustic medium and various mixed mediums.
 He is fundamentally inspired by the mark of mankind through time.
 His artworks often reflect evidences of wear, vestiges of architecture, and hints of communication through the passage of time.
 His artwork, a discovery of hidden and excavated elements, suggests a missing part of history when viewed in person.

-Kevin has now held five successful solo shows at Muse Gallery in Toronto and has participated in various group exhibitions.
+Kevin has had several successful solo shows at Muse Gallery in Toronto and has participated in various group exhibitions.
 He is represented in Toronto by Muse Gallery and in Calgary by Gibson Fine Art.
 His work is in collections across North America and Europe.

 A native of Saskatchewan, he attended the Alberta College of Art and Ontario College of Art where he studied print making, experimental media, photography, communication arts and industrial design.
 His working career has led him into various fields of art related careers.
-Kevin brings four decades of artist experiences to his encaustic painting process.
-Kevin resides in Toronto, is married with three children and creates artwork full time.
+Kevin brings over four decades of artist experiences to his encaustic painting process.
+Kevin is an encaustic artist based in Toronto.

 The ancient art of encaustic painting involves the quick application of molten beeswax and damar (tree) resin to a hard painting surface.
 Oil and powder pigments add colour to the natural translucent wax.
 The word ‘encaustic’ means ‘created by fire’ or ‘to burn in’.
 Each layer of opaque and translucent pigmented wax are then fused with a torch or heat gun to ensure a bond to the wax layers underneath.
 Thick coloured layers create a lush sensuality, while thinner translucent layers create mysterious depths.
 Ghiglione often claws or scrapes away wax from his encaustic paintings to expose past workings of surfaces and achieve textural and visual depth.
 The heavily worked painting surface transforms into a low relief sculpture.
 The encaustic medium can be lightly buffed to bring up a deep lustre.